zzzkeil/Wireguard-DNScrypt-VPN-Server/README.md

  - Pi-Hole as option
  - Nextcloud as option
  - add and remove of clients now with "checks"
+ - only one client after install, so you can add and name yours

 ## **Setup Wireguard VPN Server fast and easy  - with **